 What We Do

-Emergency Housing Team has provided resources for more than 1,300 Ukrainian refugee families in the U.S. In total, we supported 2,100+ adults and 1,100+ children.
+Emergency Housing Team has provided help to thousands of Ukrainian refugee families in the U.S.

 Our help to Ukrainian families includes the following: